aws-iot-builder-tools/iot-provisioning-secretfree/README.md

             -passout pass:nopass
 ```

-Have the root CA issue the intermediate CA.
+Have the root CA issue the intermediate CA.  This command is in file
+(demo/intermediate-ca/intermediate-ca.sh)

 ```bash
 cd ../root-ca/